 There are 6 different routes which are available to take when you start your journey up the Mount Snowdon, each one having its own touch on making your experience memorable.

-It’s very popular to bring your dogs along with you to walk up and down the Snowdon, there are several different routes which you can chose from to see which challenge would best suit yours and your dog’s abilities.
+It’s very popular to bring your dogs along with you to walk up and down the Snowdon, there are several different routes which you can chose from to see which challenge would best suit yours and your dog’s abilities and afterwards you can take a well earned, soothing dip in the your cabin hot tub.